Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

 \subsection{Approximate Unit Weights}

-If the experimental conditions are uncorrelated, we can use a different method to combinatorial optimisation.
-We assume that all the experimental conditions in $D$ are unique (the software automatically removes duplicates when using this method), and we place a probability measure over them $\phi = \{(\phi_j,X_{i \in e_j},\Sigma_{i \in e_j}): j=1,...,J, \phi_j \in [0,1]\}$ where $\sum_j \phi_j = 1$; $\phi$ is then an approximate design.
-The weights $\phi_j$ can be interpreted as the proportion of `effort' placed on each experimental condition.
+If the experimental units are uncorrelated, we can use a different method to combinatorial optimisation.
+We assume that all the experimental units in $D$ are unique (the software automatically removes duplicates when using this method), and we place a probability measure over them $\phi = \{(\phi_j,X_{i \in e_j},Z_{i \in e_j}): j=1,...,J, \phi_j \in [0,1]\}$ where $\sum_j \phi_j = 1$; $\phi$ is then an approximate design.
+The weights $\phi_j$ can be interpreted as the proportion of `effort' placed on each experimental unit.
 We can rewrite Equation (\ref{eq:infomatsum}) for the information matrix of this design as:

 where the subscript $i\in e_j$ indicates the submatrix relating to the indexes in $e_j$.
 The problem is then to find the optimal design $\phi^* = \argmin_\phi c^T M_\phi c$.